dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Add a new member](/files/add-member-link-members-screen.png)

-1. Enter the email address of the user you want to invite.
-It doesn't matter if they're a DNSimple user or not.
+1. Enter the email address of the member you want to invite.
+It doesn't matter if they have an account with DNSimple or not.
 They'll receive an email inviting them to join the account.

     ![Add a new member form](/files/add-member-screen.png)

-1. the invitation will appear in the pending invitation section until the user accepts it.
+1. The invitation will appear in the pending invitation section until the member accepts it.
 If there's something wrong with the invite, you can resend it, or remove it.
-Removing it will cancel the invitation immediately, and the user will no longer be able to accept it.
+Removing it will cancel the invitation immediately, and the member will no longer be able to accept it.

 </div>